-You can embed the non-interactive Advanced Server installer within another application installer; during the installation process, a progress bar displays for the user (shown in Figure 4.52).
+You can embed the non-interactive Advanced Server installer within another application installer; during the installation process, a progress bar allows the user to view the progression of the installation (shown in Figure 4.37).

-Figure 4.52 - Using --mode unattended displays a progress bar to the user.
+Figure 4.37 - The installation progress bar.